paezha/Reproducible-Research-Workflow/Session 3 Git and GitHub/Session 3 Notes.md

 7. Once you have done this, email the link to your repository to both instructors.

+### Also for next week:
+Please sign-up for a DMP Assistant @ https://assistant.portagenetwork.ca/?locale=en

 ### Suggested readings

 [Data Science Training for the Arctic Data Center - Introduction to R and R Markdown](http://training.arcticdata.io/materials/arctic-data-center-training/version-control-with-git-and-github.html)